Former Puerto Rico governor Wanda Vázquez charged with bribery, US Justice Department says - KESQ

 One of her attorneys, Peter John Porrata, told CNN Vazquez will plead not guilty to the charges.

-A political consultant for Vázquez and the president of an international bank have pleaded guilty to participating in the bribery scheme, according to a DOJ statement.
+A onetime political consultant for Vázquez and the president of an international bank have pleaded guilty to participating in the bribery scheme, according to a DOJ statement.
+A former FBI agent also participated in the alleged scheme, federal officials say.

-From December 2019 through June 2020, the 62-year-old former governor engaged in the scheme with various individuals to finance her gubernatorial campaign, according to the DOJ.
+From December 2019 through June 2020, the 62-year-old former governor allegedly conspired in a scheme with various individuals to finance her gubernatorial campaign, according to the DOJ.

+Vázquez allegedly received more than $300,000 from two businessmen to finance political consultants during her campaign, Stephen Muldrow, US Attorney for the District of Puerto Rico, told reporters Thursday.

 Vazquez and others are charged with conspiracy, federal programs bribery and honest services wire fraud.